leye3664/AWS-ALX/Static web Folder/README.md

 It is normally safer to make individual objects public because this avoids accidentally making other objects public.
 However, if you know that the entire bucket contains no sensitive information, you can use a bucket policy.
 You will now configure the individual objects to be publicly accessible.

-27. Return to the web browser tab with the Amazon S3 console (but do not close the website tab).
+27. I	Returned to the web browser tab with the Amazon S3 console (but do not close the website tab).

-28. Select all three objects.
+28. I	Selected all three objects.

 29. In the Actions menu, choose Make public via ACL.
 A list of the three objects is displayed.

-30. Choose Make public
+30. I Choose Make public
-Your static website is now publicly accessible.
+My static website is now publicly accessible.

 31. Return to the web browser tab that has the 403 Forbidden message.